 Methicillin-resistant Staphylococcus aureus (MRSA) first emerged as an important nosocomial pathogen in the 1960s.
-In more recent years, community acquired outbreaks of MRSA have been described increasingly among prisoners, military recruits, athletes, intravenous (IV) drug users, and men who have sex with men.
+In more recent years, community-acquired outbreaks of MRSA have been described increasingly among prisoners, military recruits, athletes, intravenous (IV) drug users, and men who have sex with men.
 Community-acquired MRSA (CA-MRSA) has also been identified in otherwise healthy individuals lacking these risk factors.
-In a recent study of emergency room visits for purulent skin and soft tissue infections, MRSA was identified as the etiologic agent in the majority (59%) of cases.
+In a recent study of emergency department visits for purulent skin and soft tissue infections, MRSA was identified as the etiologic agent in the majority (59%) of cases.
 Furthermore, this study determined that 57% of patients with MRSA did not receive the appropriate initial antibiotic therapy.

 L02.93 – Carbuncle, unspecified

 416893007 – Carbuncle

 - Dermatophyte infections such as tinea barbae, kerions, or Majocchi granuloma can mimic a carbuncle.

 - Actinomycosis typically occurs in the neck region.

 - Atypical mycobacteria or sporotrichosis can occur as indurated pustular plaques.

 - Medium vessel vasculitides may present with tender nodules; livedo reticularis or livedo racemosa may also be seen.